OSC/Open-OnDemand/SECURITY.md

 our confidence in its security.
 The Ohio Supercomputing Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.

-We hope to have more audits on a regular ongoing basis and to share those results when applicable.

 ## Reporting a Vulnerability

 If you have security concerns or think you have found a vulnerability in Open OnDemand,